acoli-repo/conll-rdf/README.md

   * funded by the German Federal Ministry of Education and Research (BMBF, funding code 01UG1631)
 * QuantQual@CEDIFOR ([QuantQual](http://acoli.cs.uni-frankfurt.de/projects.html#quantqual))
   * funded by the Centre for the Digital Foundation of Research in the Humanities, Social and Educational Science (CEDIFOR, funding code 01UG1416A)
+* Prêt-á-LLOD.
+Ready-to-use Multilingual Linked Language Data for Knowledge Services across Sectors ([Pret-a-LLOD](https://cordis.europa.eu/project/id/825182/results))
+  * Research and Innovation Action of the H2020 programme (ERC, grant agreement 825182)
+  * In this project, CoNLL-RDF has been applied/developed/restructured to serve as backend of the Flexible Integrated Transformation and Annotation Engineering ([FINTAN](https://github.com/Pret-a-LLOD/Fintan)) Platform.

 ## Licenses
 This repository is being published under two licenses.
 Apache 2.0 is used for code, see [LICENSE.main](LICENSE.main.txt).
 CC-BY 4.0 for all data from universal dependencies and SPARQL scripts, see [LICENSE.data](LICENSE.data.txt).